-Let’s face it: post-secondary education is expensive!
-No ifs, ands, or buts about it.
-Having a savings plan in place as early as possible helps ensure that no matter what your little guy or gal dreams of being when he or she grows up, you can help make that dream a reality.
+Just because your little one is still in diapers, it doesn’t mean it’s too early to start saving for their post-secondary education with an RESP.
+Having a savings plan in place as early as possible helps ensure that no matter what your little guy or gal dreams of being when they grow up, you can help make that dream a reality.

-With an RESP (short for a Registered Education Savings Plan), the earlier you start saving, the more money you will earn.
-Basically, over the years, as your little one becomes not so little, the money in the RESP will do the same.
+An RESP is a tax-sheltered savings plan designed to help you save for your child’s post-secondary education.
+With an RESP, the earlier you start saving, the more you will earn.
+Basically, over the years as your little one becomes not so little, the money in the RESP will do the same.

 In addition to RESPs, the Government of Canada also has a number of educational grants as well as the Canada Learning Bond available to make saving for your child’s education a little bit easier.

 With the Canada Learning Bond (CLB), the Government of Canada actually puts money into your child’s RESPs, including $500 initially to help you start saving, followed by an extra $100 per year up to the age of 15.
 They will also give you an extra $25 to cover the cost of opening the RESP.

 Keep in mind there are some restrictions regarding who is eligible for the CLB but for those who don’t qualify, you still have the opportunity to get some help from the Government through the Canada Student Grants Program (CSGP).

 Through CSGP, there are grants available for a wide range of students including students from low and middle-income families, students with disabilities, students with dependents, and even part-time students.